-- If this feature is enabled, the switch searches the defined URL once during the bootup sequence. - FTP (port 21) and TFTP (port 69) are both supported.
+- If this feature is enabled, the switch searches the defined URL once during the bootup sequence. - ◆ FTP (port 21) and TFTP (port 69) are both supported.
 Note that the TCP/UDP port bindings cannot be modified to support servers listening on non-standard ports. - The host portion of the upgrade file location URL must be a valid IPv4 IP address.
 DNS host names are not recognized.
 Valid IP addresses consist of four numbers, 0 to 255, separated by periods.

-- The path to the directory must also be defined.
-If the file is stored in the root directory for the FTP/TFTP service, then use the "/" to indicate this (e.g., ftp:// 192.168.0.1/). - The file name must not be included in the upgrade file location URL.
-The file name of the code stored on the remote server must be GEL-1061-series.bix (using upper case and lower case letters exactly as indicated here).
+- ◆ The path to the directory must also be defined.
+If the file is stored in the root directory for the FTP/TFTP service, then use the "/" to indicate this (e.g., ftp://192.168.0.1/). - ◆ The file name must not be included in the upgrade file location URL.
+The file name of the code stored on the remote server must be level1-xx61.bix (using upper case and lower case letters exactly as indicated here).
 Enter the file name for other switches described in this manual exactly as shown on the web interface. - The FTP connection is made with PASV mode enabled.
 PASV mode is needed to traverse some fire walls, even if FTP traffic is not blocked.
-PASV mode cannot be disabled. - The switch-based search function is case-insensitive in that it will accept a file name in upper or lower case (i.e., the switch will accept GEL-1061-Series.BIX from the server even though GEL-1061-series.bix was requested).
-However, keep in mind that the file systems of many operating systems such as Unix and most Unix-like systems (FreeBSD, NetBSD, OpenBSD, and most Linux distributions, etc.) are case-sensitive, meaning that two files in the same directory, gel-1061-series.bix and GEL-1061-Series.bix are considered to be unique files.
-Thus, if the upgrade file is stored as GEL-1061-Series.bix (or even GeL-1061-Series.bix) on a case-sensitive server, then the switch (requesting gel-1061-series.bix) will not be upgraded because the server does not recognize the requested file name and the stored file name as being equal.
-A notable exception in the list of case-sensitive.
-Please check the documentation for your server's operating system if you are unsure of its file system's behavior. - Note that the switch itself does not distinguish between upper and lower-case file names, and only checks to see if the file stored on the server is more recent than the current runtime image. - If two operation code image files are already stored on the switch's file system, then the non-startup image is deleted before the upgrade image is transferred. - The automatic upgrade process will take place in the background without impeding normal operations (data switching, etc.) of the switch. - During the automatic search and transfer process, the administrator cannot transfer or update another operation code image, configuration file, public key, or HTTPS certificate (i.e., no other concurrent file management operations are possible). - The upgrade operation code image is set as the startup image after it has been successfully written to the file system. - The switch will send an SNMP trap and make a log entry upon all upgrade successes and failures.
+PASV mode cannot be disabled. - ◆ The switch-based search function is case-insensitive in that it will accept a file name in upper or lower case (i.e., the switch will accept LEVEL 1-xx61.BIX from the server even though LEVEL 1-xx61.bix was requested).
+However, keep in mind that the file systems of many operating systems such as Unix and most Unix-like systems (FreeBSD, NetBSD, OpenBSD, and most Linux distributions, etc.) are case-sensitive, meaning that two files in the same directory, level 1-xx61.bix and LEVEL 1-xx61.bix are considered to be unique files.
+Thus, if the upgrade file is stored as LEVEL 1-xx61.bix (or even Level 1-xx61.bix) on a case-sensitive server, then the switch (requesting gel-1061-series.bix) will not be upgraded because the server does not recognize the requested file name and the stored file name as being equal.
+A notable exception in the list of case-sensitive Unix-like operating systems is Mac OS X, which by default is case-insensitive.
+Please check the documentation for your server's operating system if you are unsure of its file system's behavior. - Note that the switch itself does not distinguish between upper and lower-case file names, and only checks to see if the file stored on the server is more recent than the current runtime image. - If two operation code image files are already stored on the switch's file system, then the non-startup image is deleted before the upgrade image is transferred. - ◆ The automatic upgrade process will take place in the background without impeding normal operations (data switching, etc.) of the switch. - During the automatic search and transfer process, the administrator cannot transfer or update another operation code image, configuration file, public key, or HTTPS certificate (i.e., no other concurrent file management operations are possible). - ◆ The upgrade operation code image is set as the startup image after it has been successfully written to the file system. - ◆ The switch will send an SNMP trap and make a log entry upon all upgrade successes and failures.